odl-user-1752735/CapStoneSolution/Solution-Guide/soln-guide.md

     ![](./Images/Image14a.png)

-1. Create a file named `push_to_github.sh` under the `src/ui` directory and paste the code from below link and save.
+1. Create a file named `push_to_github.sh` under the `src/ui` directory.
+Paste the code from the link below and save the file.

     ```
     https://docs-api.cloudlabs.ai/repos/raw.githubusercontent.com/CloudLabsAI-Azure/Capstone-Project/refs/heads/soln-guide/src/ui/push_to_github.sh